Will Louisville cover the spread vs. Texas? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- Last year, the Cardinals recorded 63.9 points per game, only 3.9 fewer points than the 67.8 the Longhorns gave up.
+- Last year, the Cardinals scored 63.9 points per game, only 3.9 fewer points than the 67.8 the Longhorns allowed.

-- Louisville went 7-1 against the spread and 3-6 overall last season when scoring more than 67.8 points.
+- When Louisville totaled more than 67.8 points last season, it went 7-1 against the spread and 3-6 overall.

-- The Longhorns put up only 2.2 more points per game last year (78) than the Cardinals gave up (75.8).

-- Texas put together a 7-7 ATS record and a 12-3 overall record last season in games it scored more than 75.8 points.

 Bet on this or any college basketball matchup at BetMGM